The Polka King: Plot

-The film follows Jan as he continues to expand his enterprises.
-Jan starts a travel company offering European tours.
+Jan continues to expand his enterprises, eventually starting a travel company, offering European tours.
 He sells a package that climaxes with a private audience with the Pope.
 In Rome, he begs Mickey to help him bribe Vatican officials to secure the Papal audience.
 Realizing he lied to all the tour-goers, Mickey threatens to expose Jan, but Jan explains that his philosophy is to simply say his goals out loud until they become true.
 He encourages Mickey to do the same, and Mickey explains that he has dreamt of creating a stage name for himself.
-Jan kneels with him in the hotel lobby and dubs him "Mickey Pizzazz".
+Jan kneels with him in the hotel lobby and dubs him, "Mickey Pizzazz".

-Marla has been feeling the need to achieve something on her own through competing in another beauty pageant.
-She is supported by Jan (seeing this as a chance for increased publicity) who bribes the judges in order to crown her Mrs. Pennsylvania.
-When the pageant has been accused of foul play, Marla refuses to cede her title.
-The mounting bad press causes many investors to complain to the SEC or close their accounts.
-The elderly couple who have been his chief investors are among them, which would blow his Ponzi scheme sky high, but Jan dissuades them from leaving by offering them his top rate of 20% annual return.
+Marla, feeling the need to achieve something on her own, competes in another beauty pageant.
+Seeing this as a chance for increased publicity, Jan bribes the judges to crown her Ms. Pennsylvania.
+When the pageant is accused of foul play, Marla refuses to cede her title.
+The mounting bad press causes many investors to complain to the SEC, or close their accounts, among them, the elderly couple, Jan's chief investors.
+Jan dissuades them from leaving by offering them his top rate of a 20% annual return.

-While touring, a bus plunge kills two people and hospitalizes Jan's son.
-Jan begs God to spare his son.
-When Jan is arrested in tandem with his son's recovery, Jan gladly cooperates with Edwards, thinking this is God's requirement for penance.
+While touring, a bus crash kills two people, and hospitalizes Jan's son, and Jan begs God to spare him.
+When Jan is arrested in tandem with his son's recovery, he happily cooperates with Edwards, thinking this is God's requirement for penance.

-Jan is sentenced to five years in prison.
-Marla divorces Jan and he has lost everything.
-Jan makes friends with some black prisoners who teach him hiphop and in turn gain an appreciation for polka.
+Jan is sentenced to five years in prison, and Marla divorces him.
+He makes friends with some prisoners, who teach him about hip-hop music, and in turn, gain an appreciation for polka.
 When Jan is released from prison, he is met by his son and Mickey, both of whom propose reviving the polka band.